ApprenticeshipNH and WMCC invites individuals from hospitality sector to collaborate

 Experts from WMCC and ApprenticeshipNH – Greg Worthen, associate professor of baking and pastry arts at WMCC, Tamara Roberge, coordinator of workforce development and community education at WMCC, Emily Zeien, ApprenticeshipNH grant manager and Ann Banks ApprenticeshipNH workforce development administrator – will hold a discussion about workforce challenges.
 They will share examples of successful Registered Apprenticeship models across the state, including a newly approved Culinary Arts Apprenticeship program – a partnership between WMCC, ApprenticeshipNH and Omni Mount Washington Resort – that currently has 10 apprentices participating in the program and its first class graduating this spring.
 And they hope to hear from area businesses about the nature of their workforce challenges and collaboratively shape solutions.
 Information on how grant funding from the U.S. Department of Labor is being used to help connect businesses in New Hampshire, and in particular hospitality with NH’s community colleges will also be highlighted.

 Individuals interested in attending the November 5 event are encouraged to register here.
-To learn more about the Business Roundtable at WMCC contact Tamara Roberge at 603-342-3062, [email protected] or visit apprenticeshipnh.com.
+To learn more about the Business Roundtable at WMCC contact Tamara Roberge at 603-342-3062, firstname.lastname@example.org or contact ApprenticeshipNH.